-- Earn 3% at U.S. gas stations and select department stores.
+- Earn 3% at U.S. gas stations and select department stores with no spending cap.

-- Earn 1% on all other eligible purchases.
+- Earn 1% on all other eligible purchases with no spending cap.

 - Redeem reward dollars for statement credits in increments of $25 whenever your total available reward dollar balance is $25 or more.